mdeff/ntds_2018/README.md

 [binder_lab]: https://mybinder.org/v2/gh/mdeff/ntds_2018/outputs?urlpath=lab
 [binder_notebook]: https://mybinder.org/v2/gh/mdeff/ntds_2018/outputs?urlpath=tree

 This repository contains the material for the practical work associated with the EPFL master course [EE-558 A Network Tour of Data Science][epfl] ([moodle]), taught in fall 2018.
-The content is similar to the [2017 edition].
+The content is similar to the [2017 edition] and is further developed in the [2019 edition].
 Compared to the [2016 edition], the course has been refocused on graph and network sciences.
 The course material revolves around the following topics:

 1. [Network Science](https://en.wikipedia.org/wiki/Network_science),